“We’re in the army now” – Status Quo.

 I had watched the Northern Ireland ladies team in May 2007 in Gillingham, Kent.
 We lost 4-0 to England and played with passion and pride against full-time professionals.
 Me and a few of the lads sang our hearts out, completely making fools of the silent England fans in the stadium.
 So when Shaun Schofield (Author and full-time genius) mentioned going to another away game, it all fell into place for me.
 I was going to Belarus!
 I got my Belarus visa sorted, at the time in London (more recent visits, I used Warszawa) and off I went…

-I had exchanged emails with a few of the team and staff before arriving, and when I arrived at the Tourist Hotel in Bobruisk (see trip on previous post), the team welcomed me as the only Northern Ireland fan at the match!
+I had exchanged emails with a few of the team and staff before arriving, and when I arrived at the Tourist Hotel in Bobruisk (see trip on previous post), the team welcomed me as the ONLY Northern Ireland travelling fan at the match!
+(Okay so the team and staff are also Northern Ireland fans, but I was the only guy who paid my way on flights, visas etc. to be there).
+It was also the first time (I think) that I met David Currie (who helped a lot with my trip), overall good guy and in my opinion, one of the best people to work at the IFA ever.
 I got to hang out and dine with the squad and staff, and was also given free transport to the stadium, hotel and airport.
 “You get out of life what you put in”, according to my ex-manager Katy Cook.
 This wisdom-drenched lady was right.
 On this occasion I had put in a lot and was rewarded.

-I then soaked in the pre-match atmosphere in the tiny, but clean Sparta Stadium (home of Belshina Belarus) and sat myself down as the ONLY Northern Ireland fan at the match.
-If any moment in my life convinced me of my desire, passion and love of being on this planet, then that all hit me forever in urban Bobruisk.
+I then soaked in the pre-match atmosphere in the tiny, but clean Sparta Stadium (home of Belshina Belarus) and sat myself down as the solitudinal Northern Ireland fan at the match.
+If any moment in my life convinced me of my desire, passion and love of being on this planet, or for supporting Northern Ireland, then that all hit me forever in urban Bobruisk.

 Don’t Stop Living would from then on be my phrase.
 A phrase which I coined in August 2001 while in Toronto, Canada, when a chance dander saw me encounter the term on a High School wall as graffiti.